 - Keep in mind that fluids are also ingested from the foods we eat, such as fruits, vegetables and soups.

-What Should I Be Drinking?
+What Should You Be Drinking?

 Cranberry juice, consumed in moderation, may reduce the risk of urinary tract infections.
 It is believed that this juice prevents bacteria from sticking to the bladder wall.
 However, it is acidic so it may not be a tolerable beverage.

-What Beverages Should I Avoid?
+What Beverages Should You Avoid?

 Aside from cranberry juice, most juices should be avoided.
 Juices are highly acidic, which may cause irritation of the bladder.

 Some people find that dairy products irritate their bladder.
 This is especially true if OAB is caused by interstitial cystitis, which is chronic inflammation of the bladder.
 If your OAB is caused by interstitial cystitis, consider eliminating dairy products.